-There are many ways to go forward.
-Each way is as individual to the pilgrim as was the Camino itself.
-Here's one short exercise that may help you create your own way.
-I invite you to continue your journey.
-Buen Camino!
+You have many ways to go forward.
+Each way is as individual to you as was the Camino itself.
+This workbook may help you create your own way.
+We invite you to continue your journey.

-Cheryl Grasmoen 2017 Gathering of American Pilgrims on the Camino
+¡Buen Camino! from American Pilgrims on the Camino